 Laurie Beech is a graduate of the Mansfield City School System and is a Senior Designer at McCready Interiors/Norwalk Furniture in Mansfield.
 Laurie and her husband Tom reside in Lexington, Ohio.
 She enjoys spending time with her many nieces and nephews and their growing families.
 Her hobbies include gardening, cooking, baking, and yoga.
 Laurie and Tom have been supporters of Ashland's Guy C. Myers Memorial Band Shell for many years.

-Amy Daubenspeck graduated from Ashland University with a Bachelor of Arts degree in English Literature and a minor in Philosophy.
-She has been the Executive Director of the Ashland Area Chamber of Commerce and Explore Ashland, she works to grow and sustain a healthy business community and promotes the Ashland Area as a convention and tourist destination to regional, state, national and international visitors.
+Amy Daubenspeck graduated from Ashland University with a BA in English Literature and a minor in Philosophy.
+As Director of Operations for the Ashland Area Chamber of Commerce and Explore Ashland, she works to grow and sustain a healthy business community and promotes the Ashland Area as a convention and tourist destination to regional, state, national and international visitors.
 Since 2019 she also serves as Interim Director of the Ashland Area Chamber of Commerce.
 Amy has been both a member and officer in the Kiwanis Club, Ashland Public Library Board of Trustees, Mohican Wildlife Weekend Planning Committee, Lincoln Highway Heritage Corridor Board, and Ashland Main Street.
 A longtime resident of Ashland County, she lives with her husband Russell and their son James.

 Deleasa Randall-Griffiths is a founding member of the Ashland Chautauqua Committee.
 She wrote and directed three local history performances for Ashland Chautauqua and in 2015 was a featured scholar/performer as suffragist Carrie Chapman Catt.
-An Associate Professor in the Department of Communication Studies and Director of the Online Communication Studies Program at Ashland University, she earned a Ph.D. in Speech Communication from Southern Illinois University at Carbondale.
+A Professor in the Department of Communication Studies and Director of the Online Communication Studies Program at Ashland University, she earned a Ph.D. in Speech Communication from Southern Illinois University at Carbondale.
 In 2012 the Ohio Communication Association honored Deleasa with an Innovative Teacher Award.
-She has a supportive husband Tom, and and delightful daughter Faith.
+She has a supportive husband Tom and a delightful daughter Faith.

 Dorothy Stratton retired as a Professor of Social Work after teaching at Ashland University for 28 years.
 She earned her Master of Social Work at the University of Arkansas at Little Rock.
-She was part of the local group that established the Ashland Center for Nonviolence and was a founder of Ashland County Oral Health Services, which operates the 9th Street Dental Center, a safety-net clinic in Ashland until its merger with Third Street Family Health Services in 2020.
+She was part of the local group that established the Ashland Center for Nonviolence and was a founder of Ashland County Oral Health Services, which operated the 9th Street Dental Center, a safety-net clinic in Ashland until its merger with Third Street Family Health Services in 2020.
 She and her husband John were early and continuous supporters of Ashland Chautauqua.
 Her daughter's family has traveled from Washington, DC for several summers to attend all the Chautauqua events and to serve as volunteers at the events.

 Judy Webster served on the Ashland Chautauqua Committee for nearly 20 years.
 She is the coordinator for the City of Ashland's Guy C. Myers Memorial Band Shell and continues to coordinate Ashland Chautauqua’s Opening Acts each year.
-Additionally, she is current Chair of the Loudonville Theatre & Arts Committee and continues as a Committee member.
+She is a founding member and past Chair of Loudonville Theatre & Arts Committee and continues as a Committee member.
 She is the past President of the Mohican-Loudonville Convention and Visitors Bureau and was the Recreation Director for the Village of Loudonville from 1998 to 2010.
-Judy and her husband David have resided in the Loudonville area since 1972, and they have two children and four grandchildren.
+Judy and her husband David have resided in the Loudonville area since 1972; they have two children and four grandchildren.